Physical fitness is not only one of the most important keys to a healthy body, it is the basis of a dynamic and creative intellectual activity - JFK

 Physical Education is taught by the class teacher, the PE lead and sports coach as this is a sustainable approach brought about through the Sports Premium funding

 Years 1 – 6 receive two hours of PE a week.
 The subject leader provides details of the programme of activities to be covered during each term.
-The school follows the New Curriculum 2014 and Chris Quigley milestones.
-It also considers the schemes of work provided by QCA and in particular seeks to ensure that pupils are able to carry out the activities described in the relevant core tasks.
+The school follows the National Curriculum and uses Imoves to ensure all skills are covered.
 We offer half an hour of swimming per week for 1 term in each year for years 3 4 and 5 swimming at Crown Pools Street.
-Year 3 will attend in the Summer Term due to PE funding since 2017/2018.
-There is a balance between indoor and outdoor lessons as indicated below

-There is also a high uptake at Sports Clubs offered before and after school as well as Challenge 5 through the Play Leader scheme at lunchtimes.
-With obesity becoming an increasing issue in young children and a focus on well-being, the ethos of the joys of moving are promoted at St Mary’s.
+There is also a high uptake at Sports Clubs offered before and after school as well as Challenges through the Play Leader scheme at lunchtimes.
+With a focus on well-being, the ethos of the joys of moving are promoted at St Mary’s.

 NHS Physical Activity Guidelines